DarkSlayerzOne/graphql-server-covid-dotnet/README.md

  The graphql server test covid19 data.
 The Covid 19 API was borrowed from [Rapid API](https://rapidapi.com/).

-To run the app it requires docker in your machine.
+To run the app it requires docker on your machine.

  <img src="https://pbs.twimg.com/profile_images/1273307847103635465/lfVWBmiW_400x400.png" alt="drawing" style="width:100px;"/>